top of page

 1. What is your view of Biblical church leadership with Elders and Deacons?
 Who can and should hold these offices?

 2. Should a church be elder or deacon led?
-What’s the difference between church leadership being run like a business vs a group of pastor-elders?
+What’s the difference between a church leadership being run like a business vs a group of pastor-elders?
 Do you think the difference matters?
 If so, why?

 3. What are your thoughts on decision making in church leadership?
 Are you in agreement with unanimity?
 Why or why not?
 How will you handle disagreements among elders?
 Is there space for respectful disagreement amongst church elders?
 If so, what should that look like?
 Are you willing to spend intentional relationship building time with our eldership to strengthen our unity and sharpen each other (Proverbs 27:17)?